Jibz06/SafeEmbedGenerator/README.md

  * Author URL: The link associated with the author name.
  * Description: The string that goes into the body of the embed.
 Must be less than 2048 characters.
  * Image URL: A link to an image.
+ * Image Banner Mode: Changes the image to a banner.
+Displays as a normal image if no text is in the embed.
+You cannot use `Provider Name` or `Description` if this is enabled unless `Author Name` is used.
  * Color: The color of the embed, in rrggbb format (without the #).
 Must be exactly 6 characters long if used.

 ## Coming Soon